 The process is as follows:

-- Issuers must send a cancellation request through the “Tax Mailbox” to the receiver of the CFDI that they wish to eliminate.
+- Issuers must send a cancellation request through the online SAT Portal.

 - As of that moment, the recipient of the invoice has a period of 72 hours to accept or reject the cancellation of the CFDI.
 A reply must also be sent through the same Tax Mailbox.
 If the 72-hour margin passes, and the receiver has not responded, the tax administration will accept the cancellation request.